trashpanda-ai/In-Vino-Veritas/README.md

 # In Vino Veritas
 An university project on data engineering with Airflow based on wine data

-# Current ToDos (sorted by priority):
-1. Let it run online and pull a clean project and let it run offline

 ## Table of contents
 - [Introduction](#introduction)
 - [Data Sources](#data-sources)